 The New Forest National Park is also home to an abundance of wildlife, including cattle, pigs, donkeys, and a huge range of birds, as well as the famous New Forest Ponies – so keep your eyes peeled as you walk.
 Of course, whilst you can enjoy looking at the animals from afar, please remember not to try and touch or feed them as they aren’t used to humans!

 The Walking Festival is not just a great opportunity to explore the Park’s stunning surroundings, but the many walks will also allow you to learn more about the New Forest.
 Led by the New Forest National Park Authority and their partner organisations, the walks explore the Park’s history, landscape and wildlife.
 If there’s a particular aspect of the Park that you’d like to learn more about, look out for a dedicated walk, or get in touch with the Festival organisers for more information.

 The Walking Festival is designed to be family-friendly and there are plenty of different walks to choose from.
 Whether you’re a regular walker, a total beginner or you’ve got the little ones in tow, there’s sure to be a walk that will be suitable for you.

 Throughout the festival, you can choose from the following types of walks:

 The majority of the guided walks taking place as part of the Walking Festival are easily accessible by road or public transport.
 And, if you leave your car at home and arrive by bus, train, on foot or by bike, your walk will be free or discounted.

-Early bird bookings for the 2017 Walking Festival will be taken from July 2017 – sign up to the New Forest National Park’s newsletter to stay updated.
+Sign up to the New Forest National Park’s newsletter for more information and to stay updated.